Wake-up-Freeman/OLD-ODISEO/docs/learn/terra-station/governance.md

     Do not use text proposals to suggest parameter changes.
 For more information, visit the [Governance module reference page](../../develop/module-specifications/spec-governance.md).
     :::

-3. Select the type of proposal, and enter a title, a description, and the amount of Luna you want to deposit initially.
+3. Select the type of proposal, and enter a title, a description, and the amount of Odis you want to deposit initially.

 4. Enter your password and click **Submit**.

 Your proposal will enter the two-week deposit period.
-After a minimum deposit of 50 Luna has been reached, your proposal will enter a one-week voting period.
+After a minimum deposit of 50 Odis has been reached, your proposal will enter a one-week voting period.
 For more information on governance and voting options, visit the [governance overview](../protocol.md#governance).